 Even for those not looking strictly to make money, house hacking can provide flexibility for their lifestyles and their families.
 An extra unit or room on your property can be rented to a family member, for example.
 An aging parent or grandparent can live on-site.
 A nanny or caregiver can do so as well.
 Any of these can save money for the whole family unit, while not necessarily providing direct cash income to the owner.
 They all can be examples of “aging in place.”
 The possibilities are too numerous to list, which is why this was a traditional housing approach for many generations (and still is in many parts of the world).

-Download the House Hacking Catalog at the link above.
+Download a free pdf of the House Hacking Catalog or buy the book and ebook.
 It contains descriptions of the types of buildings, rentals, and construction that make good options for house hacking, plus issues to consider including financing and finding the right property, as well as additional resources.